dokku/dokku-postgres/README.md

 - `-u|--use-iam`: use the IAM profile associated with the current server

-Backup the 'lolipop' service to the 'my-s3-bucket' bucket on aws:
+Backup the 'lolipop' service to the 'my-s3-bucket' bucket on ``AWS`:`

 ```shell
 dokku postgres:backup lolipop my-s3-bucket --use-iam